Could you tell us about your documentary “Scattering CJ”? What is it about, and what initially interested you in telling this story?

 Lastly, and more personal for us, are memories of being in the “edit cave,” plastering a wall with 3 x 5” index cards to visualize our story in a tactile and organic way.
 Any time we had an idea for a scene, story point, theme or beat, we’d add a color-coded card to the wall.
 Even with a story so inherently steeped in the digital world an analog approach shaped our narrative structure, and kept our windowless room bright and full of possibilities.

 What is the most important thing you hope viewers take away after watching the film?

 We hope viewers feel a sense of hope and community, and gain an understanding that suicide is a public health crisis that transcends borders, genders, age, race and ethnicity.

-We want people to know that there is no shame or embarrassment — indeed there’s a responsibility — to ask ourselves, those close to us, or even a stranger, “Are you okay?”
+We want people to know that there should be no shame or embarrassment in asking ourselves, those close to us, or even a stranger, “Are you okay?”

 And finally, we want viewers to realize that even when they feel most alone, there is always help out there.